 Although most racers do not use tow dollies (though I have been using one for several years now), there are some advantages to it.
 Possibly the best things about a tow dolly are the price, size, and weight.
 Because they are so light, they can easily be moved around by hand, unlike a full-sized trailer.
 The weight of a dolly also increases the potential tow vehicle choices available to utilize, since some may not be capable of towing heavier trailers.
 Another benefit is that a tow dolly requires little maintenance, primarily because it typically does not have brakes.
 Depending on your state’s motor vehicle laws, you may not be required to register the tow dolly, thus saving you money each year, as compared to a trailer.

 What are some of the disadvantages?
 Most people using tow dollies have front wheel drive cars, although I have seen many rear wheel drive cars on tow dollies.
 In order to utilize a tow dolly with a rear wheel drive car, it will be necessary to back the car onto the trailer and strap the steering wheel so it does not move.
 I personally don’t believe it is a very safe practice.
 What happens if the strap comes loose?
 It is not a pleasant thought.
+The effectiveness of a tow dolly will never be able to replicate the use of a truck, which is now safer than ever courtesy of devices like the keeptruckin ELD.

 If a tow dolly is used, some states require that the vehicle being towed be registered and assigned license plates.
 If the racecar must be registered, then you should determine if it is also necessary for the racecar to pass emissions testing.
 Another disadvantage of using a tow dolly is transporting the racecar home if it becomes damaged at the track in a way that impacts its ability to have two wheels on the road.
 One other minor item is that, when a car is loaded onto a tow dolly, it is not possible to back-up more than a few feet.
 The reason for this is that the dolly’s platform (where the car wheels sit) pivots to enable the trailer to be capable of turning.
 Also, if you choose to utilize a tow dolly, it will be necessary to have two rims with street tires mounted on them for use when transporting the racecar, so that you won’t wear down your race tires.
 A tow dolly: